thedynamiclinker/we/Documentation/advanced/religion/for/beginners/Goodbye World.md

 Ok.

-So when was this strange Revelation book written?
+So when was this bizarre Revelation book written?

 ![[we-revelation-written-95-ce.jpg|300]]